Talesofwing/Unity-Widgets/Assets/Property/README.md

 Widgets associated with `PropertyAttribute` and `PropertyDrawer`.

 ## Contents
-- PropertyObserver

-    Observes events of a Property
+- PropertyObserver : Observes events of a Property

     - Property Changed

+- PropertyDisplayer : Display the property if the condition is true.